maciejzieba/svmCIFAR10/README.md

 ## Triplet-based feature extraction

 Instead of evaluating the quality of other layers of Inceptionv3 model, we propose feature extraction procedure that make use of so-called triplet learning.
 The idea is to transform the representation obtained from the pretrained model to the representation fine-tuned to the particular dataset.
 It can be achieved by training small neural network using so-called triplet loss.
 The procedure of training feature extractor using triplet approach can be performed by executing script `triplet_tuning.py`.
-By setting `l_type = 'L2'` we use the loss function from [here] (https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Schroff_FaceNet_A_Unified_2015_CVPR_paper.pdf), otherwise the loss function from [here] (https://arxiv.org/abs/1704.02227) is used.
+By setting `l_type = 'L2'` we use the loss function from [here](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Schroff_FaceNet_A_Unified_2015_CVPR_paper.pdf), otherwise the loss function from [here](https://arxiv.org/abs/1704.02227) is used.
 The number of neurons are specified in `setting` vector (last value stays behind the number of features).

 In the first case we can visualise the quality of representation after triplet-based fine-tuning: